jamescooke/flake8-aaa/docs/discovery.rst

 Flake8-AAA searches each test function for lines that look like Act blocks.
 It will raise an error when a function does not have exactly 1 Act block.

+The "act block style" configuration allows for a "large" style of Act block to be specified, which changes how Act blocks are built in relation to context managers.
+See ...

 Build Arrange and Assert blocks ...............................